masrab/masrab.github.io/_posts/2015-01-03-nutrition.md

 ![center](/../images/2015-01-03-nutrition/unnamed-chunk-8-1.png)

+We need to be careful when using Euclidean distance to measure similarity.
 We need to standardize rows prior to calculating dissimilarity:

 {% highlight r %}
 # need to standardize rows prior to calculating dissimilarity
 d <- hc %>%
   norm_rows %>%
   dist

 #hclust(d) %>% plot(hang= -1)